project-jam/jamutilities/README.md

+> [!CAUTION]
+> Be careful when using the bot.
+Don't try and use the bot on a public server, as it's still in development, and it's not ready for public use.
+If you want to use the bot, you can use it on your own server, but be careful when using it.
+If you have any questions, you can ask us on our [email](mailto:contact@project-jam.is-a.dev].

 > [!NOTE]
 > For future cases, i'll add a .env.example file to see how it works, as for now, we're working on adding the bot, so yeah, you can try to WAIT for it to update everytime.
 >